artefactual/archivematica-docs/admin-manual/installation/dashboard-config.rst

 **Storage Service options**

 This is where you'll find the complete URL for the Storage Service.
-See Storage Service for more information about this feature.
+See :ref:`Storage Service <storageService:administrators>` for more information about this feature.

 .. _admin-dashboard-failures: